James-Fleming12/EvidentialHDC/README.md

 (0.20 fog vs 0.58 micro); at scale it matches naive EMA and stays below BN alignment.
 Full tables and interpretation in the iterations doc (Iteration 4).

-## 7. Order of work (current state)
+## 6. Order of work (current state)

-The pivot: the paper's narrative is extractor -> label-free TTA (works on the healthy conditions) -> the gap (fog/crosstalk shift too far for TTA) -> active learning (the fill-in the detection signal engages).
+The narrative: extractor -> label-free TTA (healthy conditions + crosstalk) -> the residual gap (fog) -> active learning (the fill-in the detection signal engages).
 The order reflects that narrative and the deployment consequence that the label budget is preserved for exactly the conditions that need it.

 1. The 7-class evaluation map is adopted, using the existing 17-class-trained encoders (no retraining needed).
 The 14-class middle ground is closed: it is strictly worse because it keeps the fragile classes in the metric.
 Background results are tracked in the seven-class iterations doc.
-2. The encoder thread is the current target.
-The DGLSS / DGLSS++ / supcon_vib isotropy comparison is complete: DGLSS++ decodes best at medium scale (clean HDC mIoU 0.530, 8-condition mean 0.369), and the corruption-targeted augmentation variant is the leading lever to raise the fog/crosstalk ceiling.
-   The dircons decoupling variant (Iterations 16-19) is the current best lead for a higher crosstalk ceiling than DGLSS++ while keeping a label-free lever (BN TTA).
+2. The encoder thread is **cov-shift DGLSS++**: it fixes the collapsed conditions (fog/crosstalk) at the source via per-scan covariate-shift normalization, the first extractor to raise both the ceiling and the label-free TTA on both conditions (Section 2).
+The decoder is the **linear-probe on the HDC code**, which raises the ceiling 1.2-1.8x over distance-to-prototype on every condition (C10).
+The next encoder step is a convergence metric to confirm the ep-10 peak is stable.
-3. Label-free TTA (Pillar 2, Section 3) is the method: gated prototype updates that raise mIoU on the healthy conditions, with the detection signal (Section 4.2) deciding where it is sufficient.
+ 3. Label-free TTA (Pillar 2, Section 3) is the method: the label-free update reaches the ceiling on the healthy conditions and crosstalk, with the detection signal (Section 3.1) deciding where it is sufficient.
 The TTA machinery is the efficiency lever, not the whole answer.
-4. Backprop-free active learning (Pillar 3, Section 5) is the fill-in for the conditions the detection signal routes to it: rank the dense per-class clusters, query one point per cluster under a strict label-or-don't gate, and re-estimate the prototypes from the labeled cluster representatives.
+ 4. Backprop-free active learning (Pillar 3, Section 4) is the fill-in for the conditions the detection signal routes to it: rank the dense per-class clusters, query one point per cluster under a strict label-or-don't gate, and re-estimate the prototypes from the labeled cluster representatives.
 This closes the residual